 Unfortunately, the rep did precisely what the CEO said not to do, and we still haven’t gotten in that particular door.
 So, take the time to read what you reference.

 6. Stretch yourself

 Successful sales prospecting requires more work than it used to.
-Think strategically about the person you’re reaching out to.
+Think strategically about the prospect you’re reaching out to.
 There is a certain seniority in title that is going to demand that you do more than the status quo.

 At my company, one of our dream titles is Director (or above) of Demand Generation.
 When a rep emails this person, it needs to be SMYKM, but also extremely value driven.